 Chestnut Street Cemetery

-Apalachicola was badly hurt by Hurricane Michael, and there’s plenty of evidence of it still.
-While the marina docks are somewhat intact, the electric towers on them and the boats tied up to them are broken.
+Apalachicola was badly damaged by Hurricane Michael, and there’s plenty of evidence of it still.
+While the marina docks are somewhat intact, the electric towers on them and the boats tied up to them are very broken.

 Apalachicola hurricane damage